with Nathan Lively

 They are unable to connect the information they’ve gathered from books and seminars with their real work in the field.
 They confuse information with understanding, which requires experience.
 That’s why Seeing Sound offers a level of support unparalleled in pro audio education.

 You are not alone.
-Every course student will receive personalized support through one-on-one calls with me, group video trainings, and our private community on Slack.
+Every course student will receive personalized support through one-on-one calls with me, group video trainings, and our private community on Discord.
 Wherever you are, you can get help.

 Nothing taught by force stays in the soul. –Plato